Ranking Images at Google and Bing

 Image Feature Levels

-Features of a picture can also have an effect in ranking images, such as “number of pixels, aspect ratio, image file size, image entropy, and image gradient.”
+Features of a picture can also have an effect on ranking images, such as “number of pixels, aspect ratio, image file size, image entropy, and image gradient.”
 Not sure how this is considered a relevance factor, but there might be some thought behind the quality of images as a quality or importance measure.

 It could also be a nod again to the idea that the better quality an image is, the better the user experience in seeing it.

 Other Ranking Images Factors

-a) Total number of images on a page
+a) A total number of images on a page

 b) Total number of images that are linked to by a particular page

 c) Total number of thumbnail images that are located on the same webpage as the ranked image.

 d) The total number of links there are to the URL of an image.

 Weighting Text by Its Distance from an Image